 Money in Peru

-ATM machines are widely available through out the country.
+ATM machines are widely available through out the country, but take out enough cash when you head into the mountains or jungle.

 Must Try Experiences While Backpacking in Peru